 - Ginger beer (enough to fill the glass)

 - Shake it up.
-No vigorous shaking needed for this one.
+Give it a good shake, but you don’t have to go too hard for this one.
 Just mix it up and go.

 Ready for another round?
 We went on the prowl for 17 more zero-proof sips.
-The interweb delivered.
+The interwebs delivered.

 1. Virgin margarita | Sweet and fruity